ymwjbxxq/aws-api-gateway-websocket/README.md

 # WebSocket APIs in Amazon API Gateway #

-I was interested to build a real time api, last time that I did was years ago in .NET with SignalR.
+I was interested to build a real-time api, last time that I did was years ago in .NET with SignalR.
 AWS announced back in 2018 [websocket api](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/) so was time to build a POC just to have fun

 ### Architecture ###